Permafrost/Tundra/SERVICES.md

 * `$nulls?` is an optional boolean flag which if `true` will include all `null` values in the resulting string representation, otherwise these are excluded.
 Defaults to `false`, if not specified.
+* `$sanitization` is an optional choice of whether to remove nulls, nulls and blanks (strings that only contain whitespace characters), or convert nulls to blanks.
+If not specified, no sanitization is performed prior to the join.

 #### Outputs: